- Elevation: 510 m (1,673 ft)

-Access to the mountain range is from the main road about 15 or so km to the east of the airport junction.
+Access to the mountain range is from the main road at Kacang Butor about 15 or so km to the east of the airport junction.
 This takes less than an hour to reach from the main town.
 The minor road is well signposted with two mentions of the TVRI / Televisi tower on one of Gunung Tajam’s highest peaks.
 The two peaks are described locally as male and female (Tajam Laki – ‘sharp male’ and Tajam Bini – ‘sharp female’) but sources are not unanimous on which one is which.
-Follow this minor road as far as you can and park at the dead end near a river and bathing area (170m).
+Follow this minor road as far as you can and park at the dead end near a river and bathing area (173m).

-From here, a very clear trail leads up through pleasant forest to a peak with numerous ancient Muslim graves on it (from this point referred to as ‘Grave Peak’ or ‘Puncak Makam’), the most important of which appears to be that of Sheikh Abubakar Abdullah, who was responsible for spreading Islam on the island.
+From here, a very clear trail leads up through pleasant forest to a peak with numerous ancient Muslim graves on it (from this point referred to as ‘Grave Peak’, ‘Grave summit’ or ‘Puncak Makam’), the most important of which appears to be that of Sheikh Abubakar Abdullah, who was responsible for spreading Islam on the island.
 You can be up at the top in between 1 hour and 90 minutes, although look out for the splendid views (and also some pitcher plants – Nepenthes Reinwardtiana) on the right side of the trail before reaching the peak itself.

-At the top of Grave Peak (roughly 510m) is a shelter, a mosque, some signs plus several ancient graves apparently including that of a cat.
+At the top of the Grave summit (roughly 510m) is a shelter, a mosque, some signs plus several ancient graves apparently including that of a cat.
 There are no views here as the woodland is fairly dense.
 However it is probably the higher of the two peaks and therefore the highest on the entire island of Belitung.

 You can be back down at the trailhead in 45 minutes or so, not including breaks for photos and snacks.
 Some may wish to bathe in the river before continuing.